Installer measuring Wi-Fi throughput in a living room

 Checklist

-• Run two passes per spot on same server; average
+• Run two passes per spot on the same server; average

 • Move node a few feet and retest if mid/far dips